axibase/atsd/rule-engine/links.md

 Link fields contain URLs to ATSD pages based on the current [window](window.md) context and the `server.url` property.

-The link fields can be included in email and web notification messages using placeholders:
+The link fields can be included in email and outgoing webhook messages using placeholders:

 ```bash
 [${tags.status}] ${entityLink} on Docker host ${getEntityLink(tags.docker-host)}